jonnonz1/nz-statute-book/acts/public/2012/national-animal-identification-and-tracing-act-2012.md

     (a) is attached or applied to, or implanted or located within, an animal; and (b) contains the animal identifier and other information
   - **animal identifier** means the unique identifier that applies to an individual NAIT animal or a single identifier that commonly applies to all NAIT animals within a herd, flock, or other grouping of animals and is unique to that grouping
-  - **animal movement** means the movement of 1 or more NAIT animals between 2 NAIT locations
+  - **animal movement** means the movement of 1 or more NAIT animals between 2 locations, either of which is, or both of which are, a NAIT location or other location
   - **animal movement declaration** means the declaration provided to the NAIT organisation by a PICA about an animal movement containing prescribed information
   - **biosecurity database** has the same meaning as in section 2(1) of the Biosecurity Act 1993
   - **body corporate** , except in Part 4, means a company whether incorporated in New Zealand or elsewhere